It’s time for a new trip with Thalys, and this time in Germany for the Düsseldorf Carnival. It was my very first time!

 February 24th, 2020 – Rosemontag (Monday Roses) The day when the carnival reaches its peak during the grand parade – We were invited to participate in this parade !

-To find out more about the parade and have a little joy, here’s the link.
+To find out more about the parade, check the vlog > here

 The decoration is quite unique and stylish, each room has a special theme – the one we got was a music artist style.